 We recognise that each person is made in the image and likeness of God, and is therefore endowed with immense dignity.

 In the Old Testament, both the Law and the Prophets challenge God's people to respect and safeguard the rights of the most vulnerable.

 In the New Testament, Jesus shows a special tenderness and regard for the rights and well-being of the child.

 The Church is called to be a community that gives witness to the love of God by valuing and caring for the most vulnerable.

 It is therefore the policy of St Gregory's Parish to protect children and young people from physical, emotional, or sexual abuse and to provide a safe environment for them.

 Child protection procedures have been established to minimise the risk of harm to our young people and to help parish workers and volunteers in identifying ways of safeguarding the best interests of all entrusted to their care.

-Helen Andrews - Head Teacher at St. Swithun Wells School.
+Kristy Davis - Head Teacher at St. Swithun Wells School.

 St. Swithun Wells Roman Catholic School is a Voluntary Aided Co-educational Day School.